-- To use a culvert, storm drain, or inverted siphon; - To assume a constant discharge, or route a hydrograph; or - To use computer software or charts.
+- To use a culvert, storm drain, or inverted siphon; - To assume a constant discharge, or route a hydrograph; or - To use nomographs or computer software.

 Structure Type

 Culvert - a covered structure with both ends open.
 It is designed using the procedures in HDS 5.